adamjparrilla/adamjparrilla.github.io/essays/a-ruler-is-for-making-straight-lines.md

 ---
 layout: essay
 type: essay
-title: A Ruler is for Making Straight Lines
+title: "A Ruler is for Making Straight Lines"
 # All dates must be YYYY-MM-DD format!
 date: 2021-04-29
 published: true